Bware583/LakeErie/Docs/Components.md

 ## Cleaned Database Filler
 **Operation**
 1. Call API with request for data within time frame (to avoid computational expense, API calls will be administered at a set frequency, hence the time frame).
+2. Combine datasets across all of the different data sources
+3. Downsample the data into usable datafile sizes.
+4. Return the cleaned collection of data as a database.

+**Version 2**
+5. Add live data/continuous updates
-2. Remove data points that fall outside of the lowerbound to upperbound variable range.
+6. Remove data points that fall outside of the lowerbound to upperbound variable range.
-3. Return the cleaned collection of data as a database.
-4. If percent of removed data points is 100%, send an email signaling buoy may require maintentance.
+7. If percent of removed data points is 100%, send an email signaling buoy may require maintentance.
-5. Percentage of points removed and timestamp is recorded in an audit log to provide for easier maintenance.
+8. Percentage of points removed and timestamp is recorded in an audit log to provide for easier maintenance.

 **Inputs**
-* Extraneous data upperbound [float]
-* Extraneous data lowerbound [float]
 * Start time of data collection [datetime]
 * End time of data collection [datetime]
+* Uncleaned raw data files
 * Uncleaned database [database]

+**Version 2**
+* Extraneous data upperbound [float]
+* Extraneous data lowerbound [float]

 **Outputs**
-* Cleaned databse [database]
+* Cleaned database [database]

+**Version 2**
 * Percent of removed extraneous datapoints [int]
 * Timestamp of operation completion [int]

 **Component Interfacing**
-* Component will pass data to cleaned database location, auditlog.txt will be updated with timestamp and data removal percentage
+* Component will pass data to cleaned database location
 * Cleaned database will be accessed by *Historical Data Plotter*

+**Version 2**
+* auditlog.txt will be updated with timestamp and data removal percentage

 ## Historical Data Plotter